 It is characterized by large stones, weighing up to 100 tons, and cutting, squaring, dressing, and notching exceeding even the Inca in artisanship.
 At its maximum extent, the city covered approximately 6 square kilometers, and had as many as 40,000 inhabitants.

 The Peruvian side hosts the floating islands, the Bolivian side has the honor of having the Island of the Sun, where, according to legend, the Inca empire arose.
-I have spend the night on the Island of the Sun and had the most spectacular starry night I have ever seen.
+I've spend the night on the Island of the Sun and had the most spectacular starry night I've ever seen.
 A highlight when you travel in Bolivia.
 My picture above is taken on the Island of the Sun.

 Salar de Uyuni